lfn3/personal-site/content/post/bitcoin-crash-course.md

 +++

-I've just moved to London, and been working on [LMAX Digital](https://www.lmaxdigital.com/) and as a resulted been given a bit of a crash course on how exactly Bitcoin (and other crytocurrency) transactions actually work.
+I've just moved to London, and been working on [LMAX Digital](https://www.lmaxdigital.com/) and as a result been given a bit of a crash course on how exactly Bitcoin (and other crytocurrency) transactions actually work.
 I think there's a near zero chance I'm going to remember it as I've moved on to another area of work, so I figured I'd better write it all down before I forget it all.

 <!--more-->

-There's quite a few concepts associated with the bitcoin blockchain, but probably the most important one, and the only thing that actually exists as a concrete object is the transaction.
+There's quite a few concepts associated with the bitcoin blockchain, but probably the most important one, and one of the few that exists as a concrete object is the transaction.
 This is what actually goes into any given block on a blockchain.

 So let's talk a little about the structure of the actual payments or transactions.
 There's some header information, but mostly they consist of inputs and outputs.
 The inputs are the unspent outputs in a previous transaction that you have